-"I said that, because I shouldn't exist.
+"I said that because I shouldn't exist.
 Not in this time and place.
-That's why I am an aberration."
+That's why I'm an aberration."

 "I don't understand."

-"It's okay, you are not really supposed to.
+"It's okay, you're not really supposed to.
 Like I said, it's nothing you need to worry about."

-His voice was dripping with venom, but Cloud, wide-eyed, didn't seem to know how to answer to non-physical violence on his part.
+His voice dripped with venom, but Cloud, wide-eyed, didn't seem to know how to answer to non-physical violence on his part.

 "What do we do with him?"
 Genesis asked from behind Sephiroth.

 He looked worried.

 "If someone is really trying to clone you, Sephiroth, getting him back to Shinra where they could study him to their hearts' content is probably not a good idea."

 Genesis' loyalty to Shinra had been notably loose since his quasi-defection.
 Lately, Sephiroth couldn't really say he had the company's best interests at heart either.

 "Why, do you intend to fight him until he stops resisting?"